Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/pagination/disabled-and-active-states/html/disabled-and-active-states.md

 ## Disabled and active states

-Pagination links are customizable for different circumstances.
+Pagination links are customisable for different circumstances.
 Use `.disabled` for links that appear un-clickable and `.active` to indicate the current page.

-While the `.disabled` class uses `pointer-events: none` to _try_ to disable the link functionality of `<a>`s, that CSS property is not yet standardized and doesn't account for keyboard navigation.
+While the `.disabled` class uses `pointer-events: none` to try to disable the link functionality of `<a>`s, that CSS property is not yet standardized and doesn’t account for keyboard navigation.
 As such, you should always add `tabindex="-1"` on disabled links and use custom JavaScript to fully disable their functionality.

 ```html
 <nav aria-label="...">